tomartisan/native_ios_startkit/README.md

 Use **FastApp** you can makes creating standard iOS app more simple.

-FastApp is build on the mainstream frameworks and use **Masonry** to auto layout.
+FastApp is build on the mainstream frameworks and use **SnapKit** to auto layout.

 ### Build-in frameworks